mohdgeelani/FastAuth-RBAC-Sentinel/README.md

 ## 🌟 Final Thoughts

 This project began as a simple authentication and RBAC system — but with the ambition to build like real backend engineers do, it evolved into something far more meaningful.
-From writing secure APIs to implementing protected routes, running load tests, capturing Prometheus metrics, and building live Grafana dashboards — every component was built, debugged, tested, and tuned by hand.
+From writing secure APIs to implementing protected routes, running load tests, capturing Prometheus metrics, and building live Grafana dashboards, every component was built, debugged, tested, and tuned by hand.

 This isn't just a codebase; it's a backend engineer’s journey of learning through building, breaking, and benchmarking — with every metric earned.